bGZo/soul/pages/umass___453_computer_networking.md

         - rules for when and how processes send & respond to messages
         - open protocols:
           collapsed:: true
-          - defined in RFCs, everyone has access to protocol definition
+          - mark:: d in RFCs, everyone has access to protocol definition
           - allows for interoperability
           - e.g., HTTP, SMTP
         - proprietary protocols: